NKI-TGO/QDNAseqFlow_v2/README.md

 You will need the rds file generated in the previous step

 CGHTest
-You will need the rds file with the call generated in the previous step Excell file with the sample names
+You will need the rds file with the calls generated in the CopyNumber to Plots step Excell file with the sample names

 Clustering
+You will need the rds file with the calls generated in the CopyNumber to Plots step

 GeneBreak
+You will need the rds file with the calls generated in the CopyNumber to Plots step

-5. How to run
+#### How to run
-Alignment
+___Alignment___
 You need to run the script from the folder/directory where your fastq files are store

-Bam to CopyNumber
+___Bam to CopyNumber___
 you need to add in the CLI (space separated)

 Program(bin) = DATA/share/pipelines/apps/R-3.4.4/bin/Rscript